grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

-# Clearing Union Schema
+# Grassroots Economics Economic Commons License 1 (GECL 1)

 ## About

-This schema defines a Clearing Union for general implementation as an open association of people and organizations.
+This schema defines a Economic Commons for general implementation as an open association of people and organizations.

 ## Aim